Winter storm causes havoc across Canada, disrupts holiday travel

 In Ontario, stormy weather reduced transport of cattle to feedlots and slaughter plants, but the holiday season is slow anyway, said Jack Chaffe, who runs a 2,000-head feedlot.

-The power utility in Canada's capital city Ottawa said it had restored electricity for over 90,000 customers by midday and were working to fix outages for 10,000 more.
+The power utility in Canada's capital city Ottawa said it had restored electricity for nearly 100,000 customers and was working to fix outages for 9,000 more.
+In Quebec, nearly 270,000 were without electricity on Friday afternoon.

 Ontario Provincial Police Sergeant Kerry Schmidt said police had received reports of up to 100 vehicles involved in multiple collisions that have closed off a major highway near London, Ontario.